 Getting regular sleep

 A relative of turmeric, ginger is a common ingredient in cooking and baking as well as an herbal medicine used to treat nausea and indigestion.
-However, researchers say that it could also fight inflammation caused by type 2 diabetes.
+However, researchers14 say that it could also fight inflammation caused by type 2 diabetes.

 Found in meat, dairy foods and shellfish, zinc plays an important role in several jobs in our bodies.
-As well as helping wounds to heal, studies show that zinc could also have anti-inflammatory properties, particularly for the elderly.
+As well as helping wounds to heal, studies show that zinc could also have anti-inflammatory properties, particularly for the elderly20.